Presslabs backup policy

 Gitea web app

-In case you need a backup of your database, or your static files (WordPress uploads) — you can request one from the
+In case you need a backup of your database or media files (WordPress uploads) — you can request one from the

 , from the tab